aschneiderman/aac/index.md

 There are some sites, like code.org, that take full advantage of the cool things you can do today.
 But unfortunately, these courses are designed so that only a handful of developers can modify them.
 If you are a teacher and you want to come up with your own version that better fits your students and your teaching style, you're out of luck.

-Learn to Code with BabylonJS  is a Proof of Concept to show what it might look like to teach beginning coding    by using some of the cool things you can do with the open source [BabylonJS](https://www.babylonjs.com/) library.
+Playful Coding  is a proof of concept to show what it might look like to teach beginning coding    by using some of the cool things you can do with the open source [BabylonJS](https://www.babylonjs.com/) library.

 Let's [Get Started](./lessons/)!